- Heritage Category:

 The land which made up the Marble Hill estate was gradually acquired over a period of forty-seven years between 1724 and 1771.
 Building work on the house began in June 1724 and in September of the same year Charles Bridgeman (d 1738) visited the site with Alexander Pope (1688-1744) and the owner, Henrietta Howard (c 1688-1767, becoming Countess of Suffolk in 1731).
 A few days after the visit, Bridgeman wrote to Pope saying that he had 'begun on the plann [sic]' (quoted in Potter 1995).
 The architect Roger Morris supervised work on the house and Pope was involved with ordering works in the grounds including planting trees on neighbouring land.
 In October 1724 Lord Bathurst sent lime trees to Twickenham, possibly for Marble Hill.
 Henrietta Howard took up full-time residence at Marble Hill when she retired from court in 1735 and lived there until her death in 1767.

-Although Marble Hill is shown on of John Rocque's 1746 Survey of London and his Survey of Middlesex in 1754, the first plan with clear details of the landscape was drawn up c 1750 (Hotham papers).
+Although Marble Hill is shown on of John Rocque's 1746 Survey of London and his Survey of Middlesex in 1754, the first plan with clear details of the landscape was drawn up in around 1749 (Hotham papers).

 After Lady Suffolk died Marble Hill passed to her nephew, the second Earl of Buckingham, who immediately took up residence.
 When he died in 1793 Marble Hill was inherited by Henrietta Hotham, Lady Suffolk's great niece, who did not live there but let it to, amongst others, Mrs Fitzherbert.